 What is synthesizing?

-One of the core skills of strategic leaders is the ability to continually process data, facts, analysis, conversations, and synthesize it all into insight.
+One of the core skills of strategic leaders is the ability to continually process data, facts, analysis, and conversations, and synthesize it all into insight.
 Whether it is synthesizing an analysis, a meeting, a discussion, or a situation, having your brain derive and prioritize insight from context is a critical skill that will always pay big dividends.

 I can’t start any section called analytics, without first covering the concept of synthesis.